 This medicine is intended to be used in addition to a healthy diet and appropriate exercise.
 The best results are achieved this way.
 Your doctor should instruct you to stop taking this medicine if you do not lose a certain amount of weight within the first 12 weeks of treatment, but it is important that you do not change your dose in any way without consulting your doctor or health care professional.
 Visit your doctor or health care professional for regular checkups.
 Your doctor may order blood tests or other tests to see how you are doing.

 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.

 This medicine may affect blood sugar levels.
 If you have diabetes, check with your doctor or health care professional before you change your diet or the dose of your diabetic medicine.

 Patients and their families should watch out for worsening depression or thoughts of suicide.
 Also watch out for sudden changes in feelings such as feeling anxious, agitated, panicky, irritable, hostile, aggressive, impulsive, severely restless, overly excited and hyperactive, or not being able to sleep.
 If this happens, especially at the beginning of treatment or after a change in dose, call your health care professional.

-Contact you doctor or health care professional right away if the erection lasts longer than 4 hours or if it becomes painful.
+Contact your doctor or health care professional right away if you are a man with an erection that lasts longer than 4 hours or if the erection becomes painful.
 This may be a sign of serious problem and must be treated right away to prevent permanent damage.